rcwbr/dockerfile_partials/README.md

 The recommended usage is via the [Devcontainer bake files](#devcontainer-bake-files).
 It is also possible to use the Dockerfile partial directly.

 Use a [Bake](https://docs.docker.com/reference/cli/docker/buildx/bake/) config file, and set the `base_context` context as the image to which to apply the user addition.
-Additionally, provide appropriate values for the `USERNAME`, `USER_UID`, and `USER_GID` build args.
+Additionally, provide appropriate values for the `USER`, `USER_UID`, and `USER_GID` build args.
 For example:

 ```hcl
 target "base" {